 Lunch meeting for chamber members and guests.
 Cost is $10 (payable at the door or online).
 Lunch will be provided by Hello!
 Catering of Perkins

 Bobby Wintel with District Bicycles in Stillwater will present the program.
-Bobby will join us to discuss the Land Run 100.
+Bobby will join us to discuss The Mid South.

-Perkins, Oklahoma will serve as the halfway point for the Land Run 100, a bicycle race throughout Payne County and beyond.
+Perkins, Oklahoma will serve as the halfway point for The Mid South, a bicycle race throughout Payne County and beyond.
 Perkins will welcome 1800 riders to town that day between 10:00 a.m. - 2:00 p.m.
 There will be a block party on Thomas St. downtown during that time, complete with live music and local food offerings to entertain the crowds.
 The Perkins community is encouraged to come down and show your support to these men and women competing.
 Let's show them what Perkins is all about!

 Businesses of the Month: